The Game of 20 Origin

 ABOUT THIS GAME

 This game is the oldest complete board game ever discovered in the world.
-The board game known as The Shahr-i Sokhta board game is now playable with rules that might have been played 4700 years ago.
+The board game known as The Shahr-i Sokhta board game is now playable with rules that were played 4700 years ago.
 It's a new finding in the history of board games!
 The game is similar to the royal game of Ur but slightly more strategic.
+It's like a really old version of Backgammon and this is the only board game in history before chess where each piece has its own meaning.
+Archaeologists found board, pieces, and dice that are 4700 years old in Iran.
+Recently studied shows how the game was likely played.

 THE ORIGIN OF THE GAME OF 20